Linda Maxon, Treasurer

 Over thirty years working in non-profit environments in disciplines ranging from public transportation, public health, and community action.
 Skills include: Grant writing, management and reporting, with multiple successful awards ranging from $15,000 to $350,000.
 Project management skills from small to large-scale, contract negotiations, mobility management, database development, volunteer management, hiring, training, and coaching.

 My husband and I relocated from Sacramento CA to Curry County in 2012 in search of a quality of life improvement.
-I currently serve as a Commissioner for the Coos Curry Housing Authority, the AllCare Community Advisory Council, the Gold Beach Urban Renewal Agency, and I am currently employed with Oregon Coast Community Action as the Curry Services Coordinator.
+I currently serve as a Commissioner for the Coos Curry Housing Authority, the AllCare Community Advisory Council, the Ambulance Service Area Committee and the STIF (State Transportation Improvement Fund), and I am currently employed with Oregon Coast Community Action as the Curry Services Coordinator.

 In my spare time I enjoy camping, hiking, paddling, cycling, fishing, and spending time with our grandchildren.